TheOddler/aplai/report/report.md

 We have experienced first-hand that debugging the CLP can be a challenge, but that the needed code remains surprisingly short without compromising for the readability.
 We learned that different heuristics are strongly problem-dependent and can greatly influence the outcome speed.
 This is something that we didn't take enough into account when we started the assignment, but became apparent as we did more experiments to explore the differences.
-We learned that a creating a different viewpoint, if not already better than the previous, can enlighten a new angle that improves the previous viewpoint.
+We learned that creating a different viewpoint, if not already better than the previous, can enlighten a new angle that improves the previous viewpoint.
-And we learned that some counter-intuitive measures, like redundant rules can greatly improve the overall performance in CHR.
+And we learned that some counter-intuitive measures, like redundant rules can greatly improve the overall performance, which was especially visible in CHR where our own propagation is less advanced than in ECLiPSe.

 In retrospect of the teamwork, we think that we managed to lower the workload by balancing our capacities.
 We attempted to distribute the different aspects of the assignment and used peer-programming of one of us got stuck at a problem.